-- not seek to communicate/make contact or respond to contact with students outside of the purposes of their work; - not give out their personal details; - use only equipment and Internet services provided by the centre for professional contact; - follow the centre's agreement re 'use of technology'; - ensure that their use of technologies could not bring Red Balloon into disrepute.
+- not seek to communicate/make contact or respond to contact with students outside of the purposes of their work; - not give out their personal details; - use only equipment and Internet services provided by the centre for professional contact; - follow the Centre's agreement re 'use of technology'; - ensure that their use of technologies could not bring RBET Norfolk into disrepute.

-Staff should not give their personal contact details to children e.g. email address, home or mobile telephone numbers, details of web based identities.
-If children locate these by any other means and attempt to contact or correspond with the staff member, the adult should not respond and must report the matter to their manager.
+Staff should not give students their personal contact details, such as email address, home or mobile telephone numbers, details of web based identities.
+If students locate these by any other means and attempt to contact or correspond with the staff member, the adult should not respond and must report the matter to their line manager.

-NB Given the intention of RB to be supportive to all students and their families, there may be exceptions to the above.
-If this is the case, staff should protect themselves and the student and her/his family by making sure that a record is made detailing the reason(s) for the exception and ensure that a senior manager (preferably the DSL and / or headteacher) is aware of the arrangement.
+NB Given our intention to be supportive of all students and their families, there may be exceptions to the above.
+If this is the case, staff should protect themselves and the student and their family by making sure that a record is made detailing the reason(s) for the exception and ensure that a senior manager (preferably the DSL or Headteacher) is aware of the arrangement.

-Personal use of social media / networking sites
+Personal use of social media and networking sites

-Staff should not post photos of staff or school events on any social media site without eliciting consent from those featured in pictures.
+Staff should not post photos of staff or Centre events on any social media site without eliciting consent from those featured in pictures.

-In cases wherein staff use social media / networking sites, they should remember that students may have access to those sites, thus it is their responsibility to ensure that any information posted there is either saved in a manner that makes it inaccessible to students or is of a nature that is appropriate to be viewed by them.
+In cases where staff use social media and networking sites, they should remember that students may have access to those sites, and so it is their responsibility to ensure that any information posted there is either saved in a manner that makes it inaccessible to students or is of a nature that is appropriate to be viewed by them.